Malcolm Island is a place where Orca’s rub up against the smooth pebbled beach, and where humans go to create lasting memories.

 Sointula

-The Co-Op Store in the downtown area of Sointula was founded in 1909 and is BC’s longest-running cooperative general store.
-The same downtown area also holds a resource centre, gas station, post office, bakery, and the Oceanfront Hotel.
+The Co-Op Store in Sointula's downtown area was founded in 1909 and is BC’s longest-running cooperative general store.
+The same downtown area also has a resource centre, gas station, post office, bakery, and the Oceanfront Hotel.

 If you stop at the bakery (which is an absolute must!), make sure to try the delicious Finnish Pulla bread.